-First of all, the recast EWC Directive involved two new developments which serve as parameters to regulate the EWCs’ competences in informing and consulting employees .
-On one hand, it introduced a definition of ‘information’ – which does not exist in the previous Directive – and it revised the old definition of ‘consultation’ in the light of those other definitions included in the Directives 2002/14, 2001/86 and 2003/72.
-Accordingly, the definitions contained in the current EWC Directive could be approached under the effects of the 2000’s Directives on I&C, so they have to be interpreted in an interrelated way with the other I&C Directives.
-On the other hand, the recast Directive introduced the general principle of effectiveness in art.
-1.2 EWC Directive, thus the arrangements for informing and consulting employees shall be defined and implemented in order to ensure their effectiveness and ‘to enable the undertaking or group of undertakings to take decisions effectively.’
+First of all, the recast EWC Directive involved two new developments which serve as parameters to regulate the EWCs’ competencies in informing and consulting employees .
+On one hand, it introduced a definition of ‘information’ – which did not exist in the previous Directive – and revised the old definition of ‘consultation’ in light of the other definitions included in Directives 2002/14, 2001/86, and 2003/72.
+Accordingly, the definitions contained in the current EWC Directive could be approached in the context of the effects of the Directives on I&C from the 2000s, so they have to be interpreted in an interrelated way with the other I&C Directives.
+On the other hand, the revised Directive introduced the general principle of effectiveness via Article 1.2 (EWC Directive), so the arrangements for informing and consulting employees shall be defined and implemented in such a way that their effectiveness is increased and so as “to enable the undertaking or group of undertakings to take decisions effectively.”

-The definition of both ‘information’ and ‘consultation’ and the idea of effectiveness behind the procedures serve to delimit the minimum standards which should be respected by Member states when transposing the rights on information and consultation of workers into the national legal frameworks.
-However, some countries include a broader definition of consultation.
-In this vein, Jagokzinsky pointed out that only five countries (Germany, Estonia, the Czech Republic, Lithuania and Slovakia) have implemented a broader definition of consultation covering the right of EWC to obtain a detailed response.
-For instance, whereas the UK legislation defines ‘consultation’ in similar terms than the EWC Directive (‘the exchange of views and establishment of dialogue’) the German law provides the employees’ representatives with the right to express an opinion and to meet central management and obtain a reasoned response to any opinion they have expressed.
-Moreover, the same author argues that not all countries include references to the requirement of ensuring effectiveness neither in the procedure of information and consultation nor in the decision-making process.
-For example, social partners in Belgium specified in the transposing collective agreement that the arrangements for informing and consulting employees need to be defined and implemented in such a way as to ensure their effectiveness with regard to the provisions of the agreement.
+The definitions of both ‘information’ and ‘consultation’ and the idea of effectiveness behind the procedures serve to delimit the minimum standards which should be respected by Member states when transposing workers’ rights of information and consultation into national legal frameworks.
+However, some countries define ‘consultation’ more broadly.
+In this vein, Jagodzinski pointed out that only five countries (Germany, Estonia, the Czech Republic, Lithuania, and Slovakia) have implemented a broader definition of consultation, covering the right of an EWC to obtain a detailed response.
+For instance, whereas the UK legislation defines ‘consultation’ in similar terms to those of the EWC Directive (“the exchange of views and establishment of dialogue”), the German law provides employee representatives with the right to express an opinion and to meet with central management to obtain a reasoned response to any opinion they have expressed.
+Moreover, the same author argues that not all countries include references to the requirement of ensuring effectiveness neither in information and consultation procedures nor in the decision-making process.
+For example, social partners in Belgium specified in the transposed collective agreement that the arrangements for informing and consulting employees need to be defined and implemented in such a way that their effectiveness with regard to the provisions of the agreement is guaranteed.

-One of the main issues where Member States may diverge is in the transposition of the definition of transnationality.
-The concept of ‘transnational’ becomes the material frontier of the competences of EWCs to be informed and consulted.
-That is the reason why Picard argues that clarity should be brought to the notion of transnationality so as to prevent management from challenging EWC competence.
-In this vein, the two aspects should determine the transnational scope of the EWCs’ competences on information and consultation: the scope of the potential effects of a matter and the level of management and representation involved in it (recital 16 Directive).
-However, Jagodzinski concludes that there are few countries including references to recital 15 in their national laws or even the broader delimitation of transnational of recital 16.
-For instance, Spain included a specific reference to the recital 16 in the Preamble whereas Hungary included its content in the operative part of the transposing act.
+One of the main issues where Member States may diverge is in the transposition of the definition of trans-nationality.
+The concept of ‘transnational’ becomes the material frontier of EWCs’ competencies for being informed and consulted.
+This is why Picard argues that clarity should be given to the notion of trans-nationality so as to prevent management from challenging EWCs’ powers and capabilities.
+In this vein, two aspects should determine the transnational scope of the EWCs’ competencies regarding information and consultation: the scope of an issue’s potential effects and the level of management and representation involved in it (recital 16, EWC Directive).
+However, Jagodzinski concludes that there are few countries that include references to recital 15 in their national laws or even broader definitions of ‘transnational’ than in recital 16.
+For instance, Spain included a specific reference to recital 16 in the Preamble of its transposed law, whereas Hungary included its content in the operative part of its transposed law.